About APSE

 What is Apse?

 Apse is short for A Personal Search Engine.
-It runs on your computer, and keeps track of what you see on your screen.
+It runs on your computer, and records what you see on your screen.

 Why did you build APSE?